8 Benefits of Daily Stand-up Meetings

 One of the 12 principles of Agile states, “Users should be able to maintain a constant pace indefinitely,” so measuring progress is critical.
 A daily report provides an honest assessment for the team.
 Plus, it makes it easy to track improvements or make note of where people are getting stuck.

-8. Encourages positive team building
+8. Stand-up meetings encourage positive team building

 The more co-workers are around each other, the more comfortable they’ll be with speaking up and offering feedback.
 Open communication is not only a key factor in an agile office; it’s an important part of any great team.